kenhuangus/RootAISec/README.md

 ## Contact

-For any questions or inquiries, please contact us at support@auto-smart-contract-audit.com.
+For any questions or inquiries, please contact us at support@rootaisec.com or support@distributedapps.ai.

 Thank you for your interest and contributions to the Automatic Smart Contract Auditing project!